Cage the Elephant

 When I was in seventh grade, I was new to town.
 When everyone at the local bus stop would gossip, I had my headphones plugged in playing "Ain't No Rest for the Wicked."

 That was over ten years ago, because I was a fan before their debut album dropped.

 Three Italians and I, made our way to Sala Riviera.
 We got lost, seven months in Madrid and still getting lost.
 You have no idea how many Concierto Riviera's there are in the La Latina barrio.
 Several.
-A few times we had to use the aseos, this required stopping for cervezas because local shops obvi want our financial support first.
+A few times we had to use the bathroom, this required stopping for cervezas because local shops wanted our financial support first.

 We missed the first act, which I was personally okay with because I still don't remember their name.
 We arrived on time and I jammed out, singing every lyric, every word, with three Italians who were equally involved, but lacking similar memories that I used to connect with C.T.E.

 The group members were lit.
 Matt and Brad Shultz, Daniel, Jared, and Lincoln.
 Lit names.
 First, I'm in love with Matt.
 He owned the stage.
 Everyone stood still, working their instruments, but Matt, he didn't stop to take a breath once.
 He ran from one side of the stage to the other, screaming "Nashville, Tennessee."
 He swung his arms everywhere in his "Tokyo" studded jacket.
 His flaming reddish hair dripped in sweat.
 Daniel stood right-downstage, strumming his bass guitar, lighting cigarettes, and living in the music he produced.